electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 Hilliard [\[2\]][2] about hacking Reolink cameras.
 I had no plans to use this device in any case, given that it is rather old and crappy.
-So reading the article was enough to spark my interest in trying to reverse engineer and add as much new functionality as possible to this piece of hardware (or I should say "junk"?).
+So reading the article was enough to spark my interest in trying to reverse engineer and add as much new functionality as possible to this piece of hardware (or, perhaps, should I say "junk"?).
 It surely won't be missed if something goes wrong in the process.

 First off let's set some goals to keep us on track:
  * Open the router and identify chipset, RAM, FLASH size and serial port